Dog Bite Lawyers

 In most states, the owner of any dog that bites any person while in a public or private place, including the property of the dog’s owner, is liable for damages suffered by persons bitten.
 This is true regardless of the former viciousness of the dog or the owners’ knowledge of such viciousness.

-pursue cases for many different types of injuries caused from dog attacks.
-These include:
+We pursue cases for many different types of injuries caused from dog attacks, including:

 - Pain and suffering